10 Occupational Therapy Scholarships to Help Pay for Grad School

 4. HIE Help Center Scholarship

 The HIE Help Center offers one annual scholarship of $1,000 to an undergraduate or graduate student pursuing a degree in occupational therapy (or physical therapy/speech therapy).
 Applicants need a GPA of at least 3.0, need to be applying to OT school, and will need to submit transcripts and an essay or creative project stating why you’re pursing a career in OT.
+Applications are reviewed once a year with a July 31st deadline.

 5. DAR Healthcare Scholarships